pavan091220002/QA-RAG/README.md

 ## Overview

-The **PDF RAG System** is a Python-based application for processing and querying PDF documents, optimized for clinical and mental health content.
+The **QA RAG System** is a Python-based application for processing and querying PDF documents, optimized for clinical and mental health content.
 It uses Retrieval-Augmented Generation (RAG) to extract text and images, perform semantic chunking, store content in a FAISS vector store, and generate accurate query responses using the google/flan-t5-base model.
 This system enhances document analysis by combining text and image data for comprehensive query answering.

 ## Key Features